 Lets say you have planned a route from London to Birmingham, would it not be cool to join a slot in a 140mph conveyor.
 This could be done by road design and electromagnetic coupling.
 Once your route planner on board your car has decided you are going to Birmingham, It can contact the M6 controller and gain a slot in the superfast lane. as directed by the M6 controller you could be directed down a sliproad, may need adaptions to your vehicle, and directly coupled to a conveyor or rolling chassis powered by electric (like a train car) thus only using fuel for shorter journeys.
 The chassis would be controlled by the M6 controller and moved as required.
 A conveyor system may have short sections of conveyor to accelerate your car to freewheel down train tracks and then re-accelerated again at specific sections.
 Anyone that remembers the Super Nintendo game F-ZERO will instantly associate with this.

-So after now showing my age, I invite you to please leave any comments.
+So after now showing my age, I invite you to please use the contact page to leave any comments.